The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Discussion

 The GMOS images presented in \cite{Davis2012} are missing the cavity in the southern outflow apparent in the MUSE data in Figure~\ref{fig:MUSE}.
 Although \cite{Davis2012} found the \ion{S}{2} doublet ratio reaches the low density limit in several parts of the southern outflow, they did not resolve the same structure.
 Also studying IFU data, \cite{Eskenasy2024} analyzed MUSE images from several early-type galaxies including the same data we use for NGC~1266, and they detected the cavity-like structure.
 They presented the H$\alpha$ velocity and velocity dispersion maps, showing that the cavity is redshifted in contrast to the rest of the southern outflow that is blueshifted.
 If we consider the redshifted velocity structure of the cavity along with it hitting the low density limit of \ion{S}{2} doublet diagnostic, we surmise that the cavity is a real, astrophysical feature and potentially revealing the opposite side of the outflow cone.
 If this is the case, then the longer path length through the outflow, along with the dusty nature of NGC~1266's nucleus (see the HST images in \citealt{Nyland2013}), would explain the high levels of extinction highlighted by the large H$\alpha$/H$\beta$ ratios in Figure~\ref{fig:MUSE}.

 Previous work on NGC~1266 derived the HI column densities of the outflow using 1.4~GHz continuum observations in \cite{Alatalo11}, \cite{Davis2012}, and \cite{Nyland2013}, and they ranged from $N_{\rm H}^{1266} \approx (1.2-2.4)\times10^{21}\;\rm{cm^{-2}}$. \cite{Alatalo2015} fit the archival \textit{Chandra} and XMM-Newton available at the time and derive $N_{\rm H}^{1266}=(1.5\pm0.2)\times10^{21}\;\rm{cm^{-2}}$, in agreement with the 1.4 GHz continuum derived HI column densities.
-Our deeper \textit{Chandra} observations find $N_{\rm H}^{1266}$ to range from $(4.8\pm1.4)\times10^{21}$ to $1.4^{+0.5}_{-0.4}\times10^{22}\;\rm{cm^{-2}}$, similar order of magnitude albeit slightly higher.
+Our deeper \textit{Chandra} observations find $N_{\rm H}^{1266}$ to range from \edit1{$(4.7^{+2.1}_{-1.3})\times10^{21}$ to $(1.2^{+0.26}_{-0.20})\times10^{22}\;\rm{cm^{-2}}$}, similar order of magnitude albeit slightly higher.

-Lastly, and perhaps most surprisingly, we find that the hot phase outflow rates exceed the molecular gas constraints from \cite{Alatalo11} and Otter et al. 2025 (submitted).
+Lastly, and perhaps most surprisingly, we find that the hot phase outflow rates exceed the molecular gas constraints from \edit1{\cite{Otter2026} assuming a maximum observed warm gas velocity of $900\;\rm{km\;s^{-1}}$ from \cite{Davis2012}}.
 In typical galactic outflows, the cold phases dominate the mass budget \citep{Veilleux2005,Veilleux2020}.
 For the hot phase to exceed the cold phase in outflow rate, a few explanations should be considered.
 First, the outflow may be extremely mass-loaded, resulting in higher-than-typical densities.
 Most hot winds have $n_{\rm e} \sim 0.01-1\;\rm{cm^{-3}}$ (see Table~\ref{table:comparison}), whereas we observe peak values closer to about $4\;\rm{cm^{-3}}$.
 The substantial charge exchange (CX) emission in the outflow may support this as it suggests the hot wind is interacting with abundant cool material and could entrain it.